DeepQuestAI/DeepStack-CameraUI/README.md

 - **Webhook API Key**: the webhook api personal key , it is optional
 - **Webhook Forward Images**:  a function to send detection images to the receipient. it is optioanal.

-To run the webhook, Kindly install [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/) and run the following commands:
+To run DeepStack-CameraUI with webhook, kindly install [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/) and run the following steps:

-- **DeepStack-CameraUI**

-Move to the src folder and run the streamlit script with `streamlit run app.py`
+1. Move to the src folder and run the streamlit script with `streamlit run app.py`

-- **Flask**

-Move the script folder, insert `http://127.0.0.1:5000/webhook ` in the app webhook URL widget and run this command `flask run`.
+2. Move the script folder, insert `http://127.0.0.1:5000/webhook ` in the app webhook URL widget and run this command `flask run`.

-The detection would be vissible from the flask app terminal.
+The live detections would displayed on the flask app terminal.